Procurement Glossary

 The modern VMI approach integrates suppliers closely into the customer's warehousing processes.
 The use of electronic data interchange (EDI) and networked IT systems gives the supplier real-time access to inventory and consumption data.
 This enables proactive control of replenishment processes, with the supplier taking responsibility for inventory optimization optimization.
 Automated ordering processes reduce administrative effort and minimize the risk of stock shortages or overstocking.
 The increased transparency strengthens cooperation and promotes a strategic partnership between both parties.

-Conclusion on the use of consignment stock
+Conclusion on the use of consignment warehouses

 Consignment warehouses are an effective tool for companies to optimize their material supply and improve working capital at the same time.
 Although they require a certain amount of administrative effort and clear process structures, they offer significant strategic advantages for both buyers and suppliers through closer cooperation and improved planning.
 Successful implementation depends largely on the careful selection of suitable materials and suppliers as well as the professional design of operational processes.
 In times of increasingly complex supply chains, consignment warehouses are therefore gaining in importance as a strategic tool in modern supply chain management.